blessed-sibanda/online-shop/README.md

 - Customers can browse products, add them to the cart, apply discount codes, go through the checkout process, pay with credit card, and obtain an pdf invoice

-- Recommendation engine to recommend products to customers
+- Recommendation engine to recommend products usually bought together to customers

-- Internationalization to enable multiple languages in the site

 ## Setup Instructions